andoleg/VisDrone_CenterNet/README.md

     2. Convert VOC xml annotations to `.json` COCO annotation using `src/tools/voc_xml_to_json.py`
 3. All data should be put into `data/coco/annotations/*.json` and `data/coco/train/*.jpg`

+Otherwise follow instructions from [here](https://github.com/HungryCookie/VisDrone_CenterNet/blob/master/readme/DATA.md) if you have other dataset.

 ### Objects as points vs Single Shot Multiple-Box Detector
 During the time we were training CenterNet we gave SSD a shot.
-But we quickly came to realization that SSD300 performs extremely bad for small objects and on VisDrone dataset overall.
-Therefore, we decided to stick with CenterNet.
+But we quickly came to realization that SSD300 performs extremely bad for small objects and on VisDrone dataset overall (it was metioned as well in the article [3]).\
-Even still, as the VisDrone dataset fairly small the Average Precision is really small.
+With using CenterNet we were able to achive much better results on the dataset.

 ## Strugles
 Without any PC with avalable GPU we had to train all models on Google Colab.
 It resulted in certain complications: